robric/nephio-testings/README.md

 nephio-example-packages-48cea934a3bd876b775099ab59e7c12456888ffd   nephio-workload-cluster   v9              v9         true     Published   nephio-example-packages
 ...
 ```

-So we clone the remote package
+We can clone and pull the remote package:
+-  kpt alpha rpkg clone: clone of a package from a repo to a target repository
+-  kpt alpha rpkg pull: makes a local copy on the package locally
 ```
-ubuntu@ubuntu-vm:~$ kpt alpha rpkg clone -n default nephio-example-packages-48cea934a3bd876b775099ab59e7c12456888ffd --repository mgmt regional mgmt-08c26219f9879acdefed3469f8c3cf89d5db3868 created ubuntu@ubuntu-vm:~$

-kpt alpha rpkg pull -n default mgmt-08c26219f9879acdefed3469f8c3cf89d5db3868 regional
+ubuntu@ubuntu-vm:~$ kpt alpha rpkg clone -n default nephio-example-packages-48cea934a3bd876b775099ab59e7c12456888ffd --repository mgmt regional mgmt-08c26219f9879acdefed3469f8c3cf89d5db3868 created ubuntu@ubuntu-vm:~$ kpt alpha rpkg pull -n default mgmt-08c26219f9879acdefed3469f8c3cf89d5db3868 regional
 ```

-And we get a new cloned directory of the remote package.
+So we have a new local  directory of the remote package (this is the effect of the kpt alpha rpkg pull  command)

 ```
 ubuntu@ubuntu-vm:~$ ls